rmzetti/hover-exec/READMORE.md

 new Date().toLocaleString()=>>30/01/2022, 10:29:40 am
 new Date().getTime()=>>1643491780855
 ```
->      Test output: all inline
+>      Test output: all inline (and a progress message bottom right)

 ---
 Time and date using node